 There are a lot of law firms that use PPC advertising, and there are plenty of agencies pitching PPC management for lawyers.
 But how do you pick the right agency from hundreds of pitches, media kits, and portfolios?
 We’ve got you covered with a checklist of things to consider before you hire a particular agency.
 Although there’s no “best” PPC agency for law firms, these questions can help you identify the right option for your firm.
+Sometimes knowing the neaty gritty details of your criminal defense advertising campaign can save you a lot of losses down the road.

 (Pixabay / succo)